AndreaMovilla/Quality-Assurance/Adittional documentation.md

 It will save in an Excel file:

- - Mean Bg activity
+ - Mean Bg activity.

- - Mean FDG activity
+ - Mean FDG activity.

- - Contrast
+ - Contrast.

- - Contrast RC
+ - Contrast RC.

- - RC<sub>R</sub>
+ - RC<sub>R</sub>.

- - Number of rods
+ - Number of rods.

- - STD Bg
+ - STD Bg.

- - STD FDG
+ - STD FDG.

 In out application we used six segmentations around each of the rod sectors in the Flangeless Esser PET phantom to compare the number of rods detected per sector in the images acquired with motion compensation protocols with the rods per